AdaCore/spark2014/lrm/source/packages.rst

      Part_Of indicator as a ``constituent`` exclusively of the encapsulating state abstraction.

-   [The units that need to be with'd is known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a encapsulating state abstraction.]
+   [The units that need to be with'd are known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a encapsulating state abstraction.]

 #.
 If both a state abstraction and one or more of its ``constituents`` are
-   visible in a private package specification or in the package specification of a non-private descendant of a a private package, then only the ``constituents`` and not the state abstraction may be denoted in the declarations of the package specification.
+   visible in a private package specification or in the package specification of a non-private descendant of a private package, then only the ``constituents`` and not the state abstraction may be denoted in the declarations of the package specification.

 #.
 In a public package specification only state abstractions may be denoted,
    not their ``constituents``.
 The exclusion to this rule is that for private parts of a package given below.